 How is it studied?

-Edexcel A-Level French is taught within the two-year, five-term and one year A-Level programmes.
+Edexcel A-Level French is taught within the two-year A-Level programme.

 Throughout their studies, students will learn the language, paying attention to the social issues and artistic life of France.
 Students will study social change, looking at the multicultural nature of French society, and learning about past political events of France.
 To succeed in their exams, students will need to be exposed to the language at all times, and to engage in a wide variety of activities aimed at the development of skills in listening, speaking, reading and writing.

 The cultural component plays an important part in the specification, so students study “La Haine” and “L’etranger”.